-We believe that remuneration should encourage a long-term, firmwide approach to performance and discourage imprudent risk-taking.
-Paying a significant portion of variable remuneration in the form of equity-based remuneration that delivers over time, changes in value according to the price of shares of common stock ("shares") of GS Group, and is subject to forfeiture or recapture encourages a long-term, firmwide focus because its value is realised through long-term responsible behaviour and the financial performance of our firm.
+We believe that remuneration should encourage a long-term, firmwide approach to performance and discourage inappropriate risk taking.
+Paying a significant portion of variable remuneration in the form of equity-based remuneration that is delivered over time, changes in value according to the price of shares of common stock

+("shares") of GS Group, and is subject to forfeiture or recapture encourages a long-term, firmwide focus because its value is realised through long-term responsible behavior and the financial performance of our firm.

 We impose transfer restrictions, retention requirements and hedging policies to further align the interests of the firm's employees with those of our shareholders.
 The firm's retention policies, coupled with the practice of paying senior employees a significant portion of variable remuneration in the form of equity-based awards, leads to a considerable investment in shares of GS Group over time.
 We believe that this investment advances our partnership culture of teamwork and stewardship of the firm.
+In addition from time to time we may make awards consisting of unfunded, unsecured promises to deliver other instruments on terms and conditions that are substantially similar to those for RSUs described below.

-Deferral Policy and Vesting Criteria: The portion of fiscal year 2010 annual remuneration subject to deferral was generally made in the form of Restricted Stock Units ("RSUs").
-An RSU is an unfunded, unsecured promise by us to deliver a share on a predetermined date.
-RSUs awarded in respect of fiscal year 2010 deliver in three equal instalments on the first, second and third anniversary of the date of award, assuming the employee has satisfied the terms and conditions of the award at each such date.
+Deferral Policy and Vesting Criteria: The portion of fiscal year 2011 annual remuneration subject to deferral was generally made in the form of Restricted Stock Units ("RSUs").
+An RSU is an unfunded, unsecured promise to deliver a share on a predetermined date.
+RSUs awarded in respect of fiscal year 2011 deliver in three equal instalments on the first, second and third anniversary of the date of award, assuming the employee has satisfied the terms and conditions of the award at each such date.